xmtp/xmtp-quickstart-react-native/README.md

-# XMTP Example
+# XMTP React Native quickstart example app

-This example shows you how to create a basic xmpt react native app that calls through to `@xmtp/react-native-sdk`
+Use this quickstart example app to learn how to create a basic XMTP React Native app that calls through to [`@xmtp/react-native-sdk`](https://github.com/xmtp/xmtp-react-native).

-## 🚀 How to use
+## Run the example app 🚀

-- Run `npm install`
+1. Run `npm install`.
-- Run `npm run start` to try it out.
+2. Run `npm run start`.
-- Wait until the app is built and downloaded.
-Press "run again" to reload the app and splash screen.
+3. Wait until the app is built and downloaded.
+Press "r" to reload the app and splash screen.

-## Getting setup on your own
+## Get started building your own React Native app

-- Run `npx react-native init AwesomeChatProject`
+1. Run `npx react-native init AwesomeChatProject`.
-- Run `npx install-expo-modules@latest`
+2. Run `npx install-expo-modules@latest`.
-- Run `npm install expo`
+3. Run `npm install expo`.
-- Run `npm i @xmtp/react-native-sdk`
+4. Run `npm i @xmtp/react-native-sdk`.
-- Then navigate to the `build.gradle` file inside the android director and update the minSDK to 22 which is required for XMTP
-- Then navigate to the `Podfile` in the ios directory and update the min version to 16 which is required for XMTP
+5. In the `android` directory, update the `build.gradle` file to use `minSdkVersion = 22`.
+This is required by XMTP.
+6. In the `ios` directory, update the `Podfile` file as follows:
+   - Set this value: `platform :ios, '16.0'`.
+This is required by XMTP.
-  - Also add this line `pod 'secp256k1.swift', :modular_headers => true` required for web3.swift
+   - Add this line: `pod 'secp256k1.swift', :modular_headers => true`.
+This is required for web3.swift.

-- Now you should be able to build your own chat app
+You're now ready to build your own React Native chat app with XMTP!